C’est la Rentrée!

 A Little Bit of History

 The education system in France can actually be traced back to the Roman Empire.
-Much credit also later goes to Napoleon for reorganising and modernizing the structure in order to create a middle-class pot of future leaders.
+Much credit also later goes to Napoleon for reorganising and modernising the structure in order to create a middle-class pot of future leaders.

 However, the real founding father of modern French education has to be Jules Ferry.
 This French foreign minister of the 1870s is remembered for making education free, secular (laïque) and compulsory for both boys and girls from 6 to 13, and training nonreligious teachers for the classrooms.